Preface

 In this week, we will start from the basic matrix operations and see how those these matrix manipulations can turn the Qwen2 model parameters into a model that generates text.
 We will implement the neural network layers used in the Qwen2 model using mlx's matrix APIs.

 We will use the Qwen2-7B-Instruct model for this week.
-As we need to dequantize the model parameters, the 4GB model needs 20GB of memory in week 1.
-If you do not have enough memory, you can consider using the smaller 0.5B model (we do not have infra to test it so you need to figure out things on your own unfortunately).
+As we need to dequantize the model parameters, the model of 4GB download size needs 20GB of memory in week 1.
+If you do not have enough memory, you can consider using the smaller 0.5B model.

 What We will Cover